sunyiyou/dynamic-k-activation/README.md

 The models are stored in 'snapshot' folder.
 Set $MODELFILE to any snapshotted model.

-* Generate Netdissection Result.
+* Generate Netdissection results.

 Specifically, you have to change the folder to "netdissect" and change the "MODEL_FILE" in settings.py.
-Then simply run ` python3 main.py`.
+Then you have to download Broaden dataset by the given script and simply run ` python3 main.py`.
 When finished, set the $ND_RESULT to the path of 'tally.csv' in results folder.

 Please see instructions of [Netdissect-Lite](https://github.com/sunyiyou/NetDissect-Lite-dka) for more details.